-2025 DTC competition is expected to be fierce.
+2025 Direct to Consumer (DTC) competition is expected to be fierce.
 Customer expectations are relentlessly evolving.
 New options - and distractions - are popping up every day.
 Despite these challenges, brand marketers who build strong customer journeys will weather the storms and be more likely to come out on top.

 In this chapter, you’ll learn: